ashleymaeconard/TIMEOR/README.md

 streamline the process of time series data analysis and assist the user to design follow-up experiments**.
 At any point in the analysis, the user can scroll down and click **“Save your place”** to return to analysis later.
+TIMEOR is available for *Homo sapiens, Mus musculus,* and *Drosophila melanogaster*.
 The web server is **completely free**, and will be accessible at [timeor.org](timeor.org).
 It is **now available** through both a Conda environment and Docker.